FatimaMarq14/4443-IoT/Assignments/A03/README.md

   - orange wire is the signal wire connected to the Dig#9 port of the arduino

 ### Arduino Code:

+##### Before you can run this, make sure that you have installed the _Servo_ library or re-install it, if necessary.
+Otherwise, your code won't work.
 ```cpp
 #include <Servo.h>
 /* After including the corresponding libraries,